Apple & Qualcomm Lose Bid to Shift Patent Case

 Back in March, Judge Albright ruled that the suit should stay where it was filed because both defendants maintain sizable engineering operations around Austin and because the court has deep experience with semiconductor cases.
 Apple and Qualcomm asked the Federal Circuit to overrule him, contending that the most relevant engineers, documents, and prior-art inventors sit in California and would face a significant burden if forced to travel.

-The appellate court was unconvinced.
+According to Law360, the appellate court was unconvinced.
 Citing its own Juniper Networks precedent, the panel said transfer motions require an individualized showing of convenience, not broad assertions.
 The defendants, it noted, never identified a single witness unwilling to testify in Texas, nor any records that could not be produced electronically.
 Without concrete hardship, the judges concluded, Albright had not clearly abused his discretion, and the case must remain in Texas.

 What’s Next for Apple?